 Pilot projects may not overlap with ongoing funded projects.

-Mentors: Proposals led by junior or “new” investigators (see NIH definition) must identify a suitable mentor, and include the proposed mentor’s Letter of Support demonstrating his willingness to participate and support the applicant and project.
+Mentors: Proposals led by junior or “new” investigators (see NIH definition here) must identify a suitable mentor, and include the proposed mentor’s Letter of Support demonstrating his willingness to participate and support the applicant and project.
 Mentors with prior experience as PI on an NIH funded grant are preferred.

-Proposals should be submitted electronically using the ACCEL website grant proposal form by noon on March 1, 2019.
+Proposals should be submitted electronically using the ACCEL website office www.de-ctr.org by noon on March 16, 2020.
 Note that all investigators on the proposal must have user accounts on the ACCEL website prior to submission.
-Contacting the other cores for support (i.e., Epidemiology/Biostatistics and Community Engagement—see Pre-Submission section above) must be done at least two weeks before the submission date.
+Contacting the other cores for support (i.e., BERD, CEO, PD—see Pre-Submission section above) must be done at least two weeks before the submission date.

 Up to $80,000 (direct costs) may be requested.
-Two types of awards will be made: Community Engagement (CoE) Pilots and regular Pilots.
-The CoE Pilots will be for up to $40,000/year for two years and the regular Pilots will be up to $80,000 for one year.
-CoE Pilots are those that focus on a problem related to Community Engagement.
+Investigators should plan for funding to begin on July 1, 2020.
+Two types of awards will be made: Community Engagement (CE) Pilots and regular Pilots.
+The CE Pilots will be for up to $40,000/year for two years and the regular Pilots will be up to $80,000 for one year.
+CE Pilots are those that focus on a problem related to Community Engagement.
 We have learned that these projects generally take longer to complete, hence the extra time.
-A typical pilot grant will support clinical research coordinators, postdoctoral fellows, or graduate students, as well as appropriate amounts for supplies, travel, etc. PI salary is discouraged as faculty release time for this work is expected to be provided as an institutional commitment; the anticipated effort should be indicated in the budget.
-A budget period of up to one year may be requested.
-Investigators should plan for funding to begin on July 1, 2019.
+A typical pilot grant will support clinical research coordinators, postdoctoral fellows, or graduate students, as well as appropriate amounts for supplies, travel, etc. While not required, PIs are discouraged from requesting salary for this work, instead providing it as an institutional commitment.
+Whether salary is charged to the grant or not, the anticipated effort should be indicated in the budget.
+PIs should work with institutional ACCEL research officers prior to submission:

 Each ACCEL Pilot Project will be evaluated via a three-step process.
 In the first step, proposals will be evaluated based on scientific merit as is done in NIH study sections.
-Proposals will be given five scores based on significance, investigators, innovation, approach, and environment (especially as it pertains to the type of research being proposed in relation to established Cores).
-They will then be given an overall impact score to reflect their assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, as well is its chance of being developed into a full NIH proposal with a high likelihood of success.
+Proposals will be given five scores based on significance, investigators, innovation, approach, and environment, and an overall impact score to reflect the assessment of the likelihood for the project to exert a sustained, powerful influence on the research field(s) involved, as well is its chance of being developed into a full NIH proposal with a high likelihood of success.
 Scores are on a 1 (exceptional) through 9 (poor) scale, following the standard NIH guidelines for reviews of individual (R-type) research grants.
-Proposals will be given another score based on how the scope of work and investigator’s status correspond to the priorities of the ACCEL Program.
+Proposals will be given another score based on how the scope of work and investigator’s status correspond to the priorities of the ACCEL program.
 Questions to be addressed include: Has the investigator received previous funding?
 If so, has it been well used?
 Is the research translational?

 In the second step, the ACCEL Executive Committee will then determine which grants to recommend for funding based on the priority scores and the ACCEL mission.
-An addition score based on Community Engagement will be provided by our CEO Core to determine if projects are addressing the health outcomes of Delawareans.
+Additional scores will be provided by the CEO Core to determine if projects are addressing health outcomes of Delawareans and by BERD to assess experimental design.
 In the third step, final approval for funding will be made by the External Advisory Committee, albeit with NIH approval.